…disinformation campaign against the US, Pakistan and Libyan rebels

 Another Wikileak is born…….

-Posted by Gordon Duff on Apr 25 2011, With 0 Reads, Filed under 9/11, WarZone.
+Posted by Gordon Duff, Senior Editor on April 25, 2011, With 1098 Reads Filed under 9/11, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.